flclxo/target-checkout-bot/README.md

 This bot will be released and launched towards end of April with MacOS/Windows/ARM support :(

--Bypass Shape cookie gen target anti-bot (no need to have chrome extension and a cookie jar to send requests) -Proxy support and multi threading
+-Bypass Shape cookie gen target anti-bot (no need to have chrome extension like Stellar/Refract(Prism) and a cookie jar to send requests)
+-Proxy support and multi threading
 -Smart restocking mode + server side monitoring
 -Fast Mode (Bypass implemented)